Frequently Asked Questions

 ELECTROLYSIS VS. OTHER HAIR REMOVAL METHODS

-Laser, Waxing, Tweezing, Shaving, Threading and Depilatory creams are all temporary hair removal methods and may cause vellus hairs to become terminal hairs.
+Laser, Waxing, Tweezing, Shaving, Threading, Sugaring, Depilatory Creams etc, are all temporary hair removal methods and may cause Vellus hairs (baby hairs) to become terminal hairs (thicker coarser hairs).

 Where on the body can electrolysis be done?